 - 1/2 cup of milk, cream or a little Crema

-Add butter to pan and heat over medium heat.
-Add in can of refried beans, including any liquid.
-Stir together.
-Add the dairy and continue to heat, stirring now and then, until desired thickness is reached, a minute or two.
+When warmed through, add the dairy and continue to heat, stirring now and then, until desired thickness is reached, a minute or two.

-Let’s talk about how to save money/time on this recipe:
+Let’s talk about how to save money/time on Canned Refried Beans

 - Follow my 12 Strategies – You’ll see them on the upper drop down menu of every page and how I apply them, below.